Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 TM0 | TM1 | padd(TM2) | AM0 + MAC_T | AM1 | AM2

-And it's CBC MAC will be the same as MAC_A.
+And its CBC MAC will be the same as MAC_A.

 ```python
 def gen_attack_request(target_request: Request, attacker_request: Request):